HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 <img src="https://github.com/HiLab-git/PyMIC_examples/blob/dev/seg_self_sup/lung/pictures/valid_dice2.png" width="600">

 ## 1. Data
-The LUNA dataset is used for self-supervised pretraining.
+In this demo, the LUNA dataset is used for self-supervised pretraining.
 It contains 888 CT volumes of patients with lung nodule.
 The [LCTSC2017][lctsc_link] dataset is used for downstream segmentation for four organs-at-risks: the esophagus, heart, spinal cord and lung.
 LCTSC2017 contains CT scans of 60 patients.
 Please downlaod the LUNA dataset from the [zenodo][luna_link] website.
 We have provided a preprocessed version of LCTSC2017 and it is available at
 `PyMIC_examples/PyMIC_data/LCTSC2017`.
 The preprocessing was based on cropping.

 [luna_link]:https://zenodo.org/records/3723295